YouTube video from Cape Fear Press on this process. They demonstrate preparation and exposure for larger etching plates.

 Cut metal to size – which means – ensure that there is enough space on the metal for your image and a border of approx. 1 mm around the entire image.
 (Closest inch measurement: 3/64th or decimal of .0469).

 Generally, if you are etching plates for use as pattern sheets, check to see the maximum width that your rolling mill can handle.
 Also, you need to consider how much room you have in your exposure unit.
 Length is limited by the size of your exposure unit.

 The metal is clean if the water “sheets” off.
 If you see any areas where the water balls up, the metal is not clean.
 Handle the metal by the edges only, after cleaning.
 Don’t forget to wash your hands well and keep them away from other parts of your body – especially your face (very oily).

-At this point you need to go UV dark.
-You don’t want any fluorescent, halogen, sunlight or other light source EXCEPT for yellow bug lights or a darkroom light – besides the lights in your exposure box.
+At this point, you need to go UV dark.
+You don’t want any fluorescent, halogen, sunlight or another light source EXCEPT for yellow bug lights or a darkroom light – besides the lights in your exposure box.
 Amazingly enough, these lights offer plenty of visibility and protect your UV paper from being exposed.
 You can either have dedicated “yellow” lights or change the bulbs in existing lamps.
 I use those cheap lamps from the hardware store that are called Clamp Lights and outfit them with yellow bug light bulbs.
 I have two in my studio and that is sufficient light for working.

 Mist the clean metal with distilled water in a spray bottle (you need distilled because the minerals found in non-distilled water will “dirty” the metal).
 Set aside.
 Now, cut Puretch paper to fit over your metal, using scissors or a razor knife.
 The paper is coated on both sides with a protective paper.
 Using either a needle, pin or a razor knife, separate one layer of the paper and peel up a corner.
 Tear off the clear protective paper from one side only.